For the first time ever, a quartet of notables will lead the pack in the June 14 procession.

 As the drumbeat for defeating a constitutional ban on gay marriage grows louder, one of the ban’s most ardent supporters is strangely quiet.
 But that doesn’t mean he has changed his mind.

-When asked about same-sex marriage today, Micah Clark says he worries that the controversy has gotten to the point where he and like-minded supporters of the ban are considered “bigots.”Read more
+He worries that the controversy has gotten to the point where he and like-minded supporters of a ban are considered “bigots.”Read more

 The private school’s president announced active opposition to House Joint Resolution 6.

 In taking a public stance on the hot-button topic, Butler’s president joins a group of leaders across a spectrum of industries and entities who have denounced HJR-6.Read more

 Indianapolis Monthly’s parent company will support the defeat of HJR-6, along with business leaders Eli Lilly and Co., Cummins, Indy Chamber, IU, and more.

 “Indiana has traditionally had a friendly business environment that is the backbone of the Hoosier economy,” says CEO Jeff Smulyan.
 “This is two steps backward and runs counter to what businesses are demanding.”Read more

 President Michael McRobbie announced that IU is the state’s first college or university to join the Freedom Indiana coalition of organizations and businesses.

 Among Indiana’s higher-education institutions, the move is unprecedented to join Freedom Indiana, a bipartisan collective of business and organizational leaders, in the plan to thwart the passage of an amendment banning gay marriage statewide.Read more

 CEO Michael Huber announced the board’s decision this morning.